intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/pipeline/plugins/retrieval/README.md

 search_kwargs [dict]: Used by dense retrieval.
 Should be in the same format like {"k":1, "fetch_k":5}. "k" is the amount of documents to return. "score_threshold" is the minimal relevance threshold for "similarity_score_threshold" search. "lambda_mult" is the diversity of results returned by "mmr". "fetch_k" determines the amount of documents to pass to the "mmr" algorithm.
 Default to {"k":1, "fetch_k":5}.

-append [bool]: Decide to use the local database or not.
-If override=True, the uploaded files will be continuously written into the database.
-If override=False, the existing database will be loaded.
+append [bool]: Decide to append the local database or not.
+If append=True, the uploaded files will be continuously written into the database.
+If append=False, the existing database will be loaded.

 index_name [str]: The index name for ElasticsearchDocumentStore.
 ```